Prompt-Based Monte-Carlo Tree Search for Goal-Oriented Dialogue Policy Planning: Experiments

 \subsection{Interactive Human Evaluation}

 We conducted interactive human evaluation using the LegoEval platform~\cite{li2021legoeval} with crowdworkers on Amazon Mechanical Turk.
 We primarily sought to evaluate \framework in an end-to-end chatbot against two competitive baselines.
 The first is prompting ChatGPT for generation without \framework planning.
-The second follows \citet{chen2023controllable} by using ChatGPT with RAP~\cite{chen2022seamlessly}, a rule-based framework for persuasive dialogue generation which blends persuasive dialogue with factual information retrieval and social chit-chat.
-See \Cref{sec:Details on interactive study} for more details.
+The second follows \citet{chen2023controllable} by using ChatGPT with RAP~\cite{chen2022seamlessly}.
+To our knowledge, RAP is the current state-of-the-art system on P4G, using trained modules with fixed dialogue policies derived from expert knowledge.
+Recently, \citet{chen2023controllable} showed that using an LLM (e.g. ChatGPT) as the response generation module for RAP further improved performance (see \Cref{sec:Details on interactive study} for details).

 After the conversation, we asked the crowdworkers to evaluate our system based on the criteria in \Cref{tbl:interactive}.
-We collected 33 survey results for \frameworknospace, 28 for ChatGPT, and 33 for RAP (\Cref{sec:Details on survey}).
+We collected 40 survey results for \frameworknospace, 35 for ChatGPT, and 36 for RAP (\Cref{sec:Details on survey}).
 Our study revealed that \framework achieves the best performance across all metrics related to persuasiveness.
 We also found that RAP is highly rated for strategy diversity and relevance, indicating the benefit of using expert knowledge in planning.
-In \Cref{sec:Example Conversations} we include some example conversations, and in \Cref{sec:Analysis of Planned Dialogue Actions} we analyze the dialog act distributions from different planners.
+In \Cref{Analysis of GDP-Zero Dialogues} we provide some analysis of the generated dialogues and the resulting dialogue act distributions using different planners.
+In \Cref{sec:Example Interactive Conversations} we include some example dialogues.